backube/volsync/docs/usage/kopia/backup-configuration.rst

 username
    This specifies a custom username for the Kopia client.
-When not provided, VolSync automatically generates a username.
+When not provided, VolSync automatically generates a username from the ReplicationSource name.
+   Combined with the namespace-based hostname, this creates a unique identity for each backup source.
+Since Kubernetes prevents duplicate object names in a namespace, there's no risk of collision.
 See :doc:`multi-tenancy` for details on username generation.

 Source Path Override